 CAN I DO THIS?

 This course will be challenging for all participants and while it intended for first time racers, it is NOT a good time for someones first time on backcountry skis.
-Racers in both courses will experience very challenging skin tracks (on the ascent) that will be frustrating for beginner ski tourers.
+Racers in both courses will experience very challenging skin tracks (on the ascent) that **will be frustrating** for beginner ski tourers.
 The descents will range from open alpine bowls to tight trees in steep chutes.
 If you cannot execute a turn in close proximity to trees OR are unable to sideslip around obstacles, this race is not for you.
-If you are comfortable dropping into Couloir Extreme on Blackcomb Mountain, you should find this reasonable.
+If you aren’t sure, go do a day of lift served skiing on Blackcomb and try out the descents!

-Because of time limitations for both volunteers (we don’t want them to freeze) and the S2SG (the last download of the evening is at 5:00pm), we will have strict time cutoffs that ensure all athletes have returned to the finish line within three hours.
-For athletes registered in the Long Course, if you reach the cutoff point (announced at pre-race meeting) beyond that time, you will be directed to continue via the short course and included in those results.
+Because of time limitations for both volunteers (we don’t want them to freeze) and concerns with public interaction on the hill, we will have strict time cutoffs that ensure all athletes have returned to the finish line within three hours.
+For athletes registered in the Long Course, if you reach the cutoff point (announced at pre-race meeting) beyond that time, you will be directed to continue via the short course and included in those results – please don’t be offended, it means you get lunch and prizes sooner!

 What if the weather sucks or avi conditions are bad?